Host a Clinician Training

-Treating Fire Fighters in Behavioral Health Settings is a two-day, in-person training designed for mental health clinicians who are interested in working with fire service members in a clinical or programmatic setting.
+Treating Fire Fighters in Behavioral Health Settings is a two-day, live training designed by the IAFF for mental health clinicians who are interested in working with fire service members in a clinical or programmatic setting.

-This training can be hosted by an IAFF Local, state/provincial affiliate, or district.
-Requests to host the training by non-IAFF organizational partners will also be considered.
+This training can be hosted by an IAFF local affiliate, state or provincial affiliate, or district entity.
+Requests to host the training by non-IAFF organizational partners will also be considered but must be approved by an affiliate IAFF president.

-• Meet and vet local mental health clinicians in your area
+• Meet and vet local outpatient mental health clinicians to determine who is a good fit for your members and your family members

-• Receive advanced behavioral health training for your Local, state, or provincial peer support team members
+• Receive advanced behavioral health training for participating peer support team members

-• Identify clinicians who are interested in partnering with your Local’s peer support team
+• Identify clinicians who are interested in partnering with your local support peer team

-• Connect impacted members with specially trained providers when the next disaster, LODD, and/or suicide impacts your department
+• Be ready to connect members with specially trained clinicians when the next disaster, critical incident, LODD, or suicide impacts your department

 Scheduling

-Training is scheduled on two consecutive days for eight hours per day.
+Training is scheduled on two consecutive days for up to 8.5 hours per day.
 The IAFF strives to accommodate requested training dates based on instructor availability.
-To ensure enough lead time for preparation and student outreach, please request dates at least four months in advance.
-When you are ready to schedule, please complete our training request form and send it to [email protected].
-If you have questions or would like a phone call, please contact [email protected].
+To ensure enough lead time for preparation and student outreach, please request dates at least six months in advance.
+When you are ready to schedule, please complete our clinician training request form and send to [email protected].
+If you have questions or would like a phone call, please contact [email protected]

 Cost